 The Scholarship Academy (TSA) is a comprehensive scholarship preparatory program that teaches low-income, first generation college students to navigate the maze of financial aid in order to fund their college education.

-- A lack of parental support and development of an early college funding strategy, and
+A lack of parental support and development of an early college funding strategy

 Our education doesn’t end with the student; we teach families to look beyond GPA, financial status and social backgrounds to explore core “eligibility enhancers” such as launching a business venture, or implementing an international service project to fill financial aid gaps with private scholarship options.